What is a kidney ultrasound?

-- You will lie on an exam table on your belly and you will be told when to move positions for different kidney views.
+- You will lie on an exam table on your back and you will be told when to move positions for different kidney views.

-- The technologist will put a clear gel on the skin over the area to be looked at.
-The gel may feel cool or cold when it’s first put on your skin.
+- The technologist will put a clear warm gel on the skin over the area to be looked at.

 - The technologist will press the transducer against the skin and move it over the area being studied.